 - Dissolve yeast in lukewarm milk and set aside until yeast is frothy, about 10 minutes.
 In a large bowl or the bowl of a stand mixer fitted with a kneading hook, add proofed yeast mixture, then mix in the lukewarm water, eggs, sugar, butter and salt.
 Add about 2 1/2 cups of the flour and mix in well.
 Continue to add flour gradually to make a smooth dough.
 As you near the point the dough is coming together, add raisins gradually, alternating with a bit of flour.

 - Knead the dough on a lightly floured surface for a few minutes until smooth, then place in a large, greased bowl and cover with greased plastic wrap.
 Allow to rise until doubled, about 90 minutes.

-- Grease two 9x5 (or three 8x4) loaf pans and set aside.
-Mix together the white sugar and cinnamon and set aside.
+- Grease a 9x5 loaf pans and set aside.
+Mix together the white sugar and cinnamon for the filling and set aside.

-- Divide dough into 2 equal pieces (or 3 if using 8x4 pans).
-Roll each piece out on a lightly floured surface into a large rectangle about 1/2 inch thick.
+- Roll the dough out on a lightly floured surface into a large rectangle about 10 inches wide and 16 inches long.

 - Sprinkle a generous, even layer of the cinnamon/sugar mixture evenly on top of the dough and press down with the palm of your hand.